First impressions last a lifetime.

 - Well lit room with mirror

-Step One: Properly Prepare Your Beard And Face
+Step 1: Properly Prepare Your Beard And Face

 Fill your bowl or sink with warm water and soak your brush in it.
 After you’ve done this, you need to prepare your face.